gbif/management-tools/src/app/routes/currentCrawls/about.md

-# About the crawling monitor
+# About the dataset ingestion monitor

-This tool provides an overview of which crawls are currently being processed.
-Notice that this is intended for tech savy users that understand the GBIF crawling procedures.
-Not sure what the columns mean?
-Then be sure to toggle the help.
+This tool provides an overview of which datasets are currently being ingested into GBIF's data store.
+It is primarily intended for technical users that understand the GBIF ingestion procedures.
+Toggle the help for an explanation of the column headings.